hollabaq86/hollabaq86.github.io/_posts/2018-10-16-Formatting-Noisy-Data.md

 Mighty Porgy Meunière
 ```

-1. The source data also indicates whether an ingredient can be used in a recipe more than once (For reference, you can submit up to five ingredients to create a recipe in _Zelda: Breath of the Wild_), but it's written in a format that's great for humans, but not so great for a machine:
+2. The source data also indicates whether an ingredient can be used in a recipe more than once (For reference, you can submit up to five ingredients to create a recipe in _Zelda: Breath of the Wild_).
+It's currently in a format that's great for humans, but not so great for a machine:

 ```
 Recipe Name, Ingredients